Ronald Reagan Mural In North Carolina Defaced With Nazi Symbol In Reference To GOP President’s Schutzstaffel Controversy

 A Ronald Reagan mural at the Wayne County Republican Party headquarters in Goldsboro, North Carolina, was vandalized sometime in the past week, complete with a Nazi Schutzstaffel symbol, according to local GOP officials.

 Originally featuring a beaming Ronald in a cowboy hat decked out in red, white and blue, the mural is now marred by several black markings.
-One addition shows Reagan crying on to an ice cream cone, while another places an upside down cross on his forehead.
+One addition shows Reagan crying on an ice cream cone, while another places an upside down cross on his forehead.
 In another part of the mural, the word “Republican” was replaced with a gay slur.

-Perhaps the most offensive to local supporters of Ronald is the use of the “SS” symbol followed by an “R,” assumedly for Republican.
-The symbol stands for the Schutzstaffel, the paramilitary organization in Nazi Germany that served as Adolf Hitler’s body guards and enforced racial purity policies.
+Perhaps the most offensive to local supporters of Ronald is the use of the “SS” symbol followed by an “R,” presumably for Republican.
+The symbol stands for the Schutzstaffel, the paramilitary organization in Nazi Germany that served as Adolf Hitler’s bodyguards and enforced racial purity policies.
 It now sticks out unmistakably on Reagan’s right cheek.

 Wayne County GOP Headquarters is vandalized. https://t.co/KTMzhmy2KR pic.twitter.com/xYfKAllACQ